GCT-Studios/JwarRef/content/Rulebook/Melee Exchange.md

    They then decide if they will use any abilities, Ki Feats or increase the Melee pool Statistic through a Ki Boost.
    The Player without the Initiative must declare everything before the Player with the Initiative.
 5. Once the players have calculated their dice pools, they must both secretly decide how to allocate the dice between Attack and Defence.
-   If players are using a Special Attack or Special Defence, then they must secretly remove a number of dice from their pool equal to the cost of the Special Attack or Defence (See Special Attacks & Defences).
+   If players are using a Special Attack or Special Defence, then they must secretly remove a number of dice from their pool equal to the cost of the Special Attack or Defence (See [[Special Abilities]]).
-   Also include the use of any effects, including Instant (Or active for the active player) Ki Feats, which alter the cost of Attacks or Defences or add additional Attacks or Defences.
+   Also include the use of any effects, including Instant (or Active for the active player) Ki Feats, which alter the cost of Attacks or Defences, or add additional Attacks or Defences.
-   The Dice allocation and choice of Special Ability and any additional choices gained are Hidden Information until simultaneously revealed.
+   The Dice allocation, choice of Special Ability, and any additional choices gained are Hidden Information until simultaneously revealed.
-	1. Two distinct colours of dice are needed; one colour represents Attack and the other Defence.

 > [!example]
 > A model with a Melee pool of 3 may roll either 3 Attack dice, 2 Attack dice and 1 Defence dice, 1 Attack dice and 2 Defence dice or 3 Defence dice.